ericphanson/TrackingTimers.jl/README.md

 Provides a simple utility for collecting timing information from functions even in the presence of parallelism.
 Inspired by [TimerOutputs.jl](https://github.com/KristofferC/TimerOutputs.jl), which I recommend for serial code.

+`TrackingTimers.@timeit` supports the same API as `TimerOutputs.@timeit`, providing a simple way to store the timing results from executing an expression in a timer object, a `TrackingTimer` (which is the sole export of this package).
+However, `TrackingTimer`s are very simple; while calls to log to the same timer may be nested, the `TrackingTimer` simply logs each call in a flat table.
+This makes it easy to support multiprocess and multithreaded code. `TrackingTimer`s supports the Tables.jl interface (as a row table), which provides a simple means for the user to take a closer look at the timing data, and e.g. aggregate over calls to the same function.

+`TrackingTimer`s also support a call syntax, allowing one to easily instrument a function, so that any call to the instrumented version of the function automatically logs a timing entry to the timer object.
+See the examples below.

 ## Usage

 ```julia